Mix monuments by leading world architects from the past and the present, and some fantastic baroque carvings.

 Add a world-famous sweet wine and a certain British flavor.

-Oporto is one of the last undiscovered European metropolises, but that is about to change.
-There are now direct flights from New York and numerous connections to and from the rest of Europe, including an increasing number of low-cost airlines.
+Porto was one of the last undiscovered European metropolises, but, thanks to direct flights from New York and numerous connections to and from the rest of Europe, it is now a popular city break destination.

 These are just a few curious facts about this intriguing and majestic city, and if you want to find out more, go on exploring this site.

-If you end up wishing to sample the city and its wine in person, consider our hotels suggestions (that can easily -- and cheaply -- be booked online), as well as our restaurants and nightlife recommendations, along with plenty of sightseeing information and photos.
+If you end up wishing to sample the city and its wine in person, consider our hotels suggestions (that can easily be booked online), as well as our sightseeing information and photos.

 This is your comprehensive guide to the city, whether or not you're planning to Go Oporto.